 Android is an open source system.
 That means that third-party manufacturers can pretty much do whatever they want with it.
 An example of this is Samsung’s customized UI layer TouchWiz (or Samsung Experience), which often finds itself the subject of heated debates—not everyone is a fan.
 If you want to remove TouchWiz from your phone, we have several different solutions to help you out, whether you're the average user or an Android expert.

 - What is TouchWiz/Greace UX/Samsung Experience?

 All Samsung smartphones come with Samsung's unique home interface, TouchWiz.
 Starting with the recalled Galaxy Note 7, a new interface design called Grace UX was introduced, although it has been through several name changes.
-With the Korean manufacturer's device update to Android Nougat, this new design has been expanded.
+With the Korean manufacturer's device update to Android Nougat, this new design was expanded.
 The interface has changed a bit, along with the name, from TouchWiz to Samsung Experience, which is what we can see on newer devices such as the Galaxy S8.
 The Galaxy S9 and Galaxy Note 9, on the other hand, will soon be equipped with the newest version of Samsung's user interface - One UI.

 However, not everyone likes this new user experience.
 If you have a Samsung smartphone but you’re just not feeling the interface, we can give you a hand with changing it.

 Obviously, this won’t completely erase TouchWiz/Samsung Experience from your Samsung device, but it will get rid of those annoying updates that the pre-installed apps (bloatware) constantly ask for and which continuously eat up your internal memory.
 We can get rid of the notifications and the apps that Samsung pre-installs.

-You can begin by getting rid of the shortcut and widget, but to actually stop the app, you'll need to go to Settings -> Applications -> Application manager, look for the offending app and click on it.
+You can begin by getting rid of the shortcut and widget, but to actually stop the app, you'll need to go to Settings > Applications > Application manager, look for the offending app and select it.

 Once you’re in the app information: